CBD COP16 signals a growing momentum towards integrating biodiversity considerations into all sectors of the economy and society

 While we can celebrate some achievements, namely the groundbreaking decisions on benefit-sharing from genetic resources and the inclusion of Indigenous Peoples, the discussions were halted in the early hours of Saturday, 2 November, well past the conference deadline.
 The main point of contention between delegations was financing, which are evident in the outcome documents.
 These open issues are planned be addressed at the upcoming inter-sessional meetings in 2025.

-Parties have work ahead of them.
-Only 44 countries out of 196 member states submitted their National Biodiversity Strategies and Action Plans (NBSAPs) by the end of the COP, with 119 of them reporting on their National targets (a step before constructing NBSAP).
+Meanwhile, only 44 countries out of 196 member states submitted their National Biodiversity Strategies and Action Plans (NBSAPs) by the end of the COP, with 119 of them reporting on their National targets (a step before constructing NBSAP).
 The final decision from the conference urged countries to speed up the process of NBSAPs submission and the Global Environment Facility (GEF) to provide financial support to eligible countries (often quoted argument for failing to come up with NBSAPs by the Global South countries).

 Recap of key decisions taken: